 The UW and HSD do not currently require that researchers complete training or submit documentation of training as part of the application review process.
-HSD recommends that researchers who are new to research involving human subjects complete training in the basic ethical principles for working with human research subjects.
+However, HSD recommends that all researchers who are new to research involving human subjects complete training in the basic ethical principles for working with human research subjects.

 Many organizations require that researchers working on funded projects complete training.
 Contact your funding agency to confirm their requirements.
 Common requirements are: